If you want to obtain experience:

 In addition to accounting, students will have the opportunity to take courses from a wide variety of subjects including marketing, finance, operations, strategy and business communications.

-Students will be able to take the required university courses to pursue professional accounting designations including Chartered Accountant (CA), Certified Management Accountant (CMA) and Certified General Accountant (CGA).
+Students will be able to take the required university courses to pursue the professional accounting designation Chartered Professional Accountant (CPA).

 Why Study Consumer Behavior?